named-data/ndn-cxx/docs/manpages/ndnsec-cert-gen.rst

 ``-s sign-id``
   Signing identity.
 The default key/certificate of ``sign-id`` will be used to sign the requested certificate.
 If this option is not specified, the system default identity will be used.

+``-p cert-prefix``
+  The certificate prefix, which is the part of certificate name before ``KEY`` component.

+  By default, the certificate prefix will be inferred from the certificate name according to the relation between the signing identity and the subject identity.
+If the signing identity is a prefix of the subject identity, ``KEY`` will be inserted after the signingIdentity, otherwise ``KEY`` is inserted after subject identity (i.e., before ``ksk-....``).

 Examples
 --------